 I know some people will be offended by this, but hey, like I always say: I’m going to tell it on the blog like I would to a friend, and I wouldn’t be telling my bestie to book a few nights in Agra.

-Anyhow, here are my little tips for actually visiting the Taj Mahal!
+Anyhow, here are my little tips for the perfect Taj Mahal day trip.

 13 Tips for Taj Mahal Visit